helixbass/ad-hok-utils/README.md

 And the generated context consumer will "spread" those context value keys into top-level props

-If you don't want to bother with supplying a (correctly typed, in the case of Typescript) set of initial values because the context should only be consumed inside of a mounted context provider, then use `getContextHelpers()`:
+If you don't want to bother with supplying a (correctly typed, in the case of Typescript) set of initial values because the context should only ever be consumed inside of a mounted context provider, then use `getContextHelpers()`:
 ```typescript
 import {getContextHelpers, toObjectKeys} from 'ad-hok-utils'